strizzwald/blog/_posts/2018-03-03-javascript-this-binding.markdown

   sayHello('Kenny');
 {% endhighlight %}

-It is easy to think that the ouput from `console.log` would be Kenny, but this is not the case.
+It is easy to think that the output from `console.log` would be Kenny, but this is not the case.
 The confusion lies in thinking that the function parameter `name` can be accessed through the `this` context.
 The function parameter `name` is lexically scoped to function `sayHello`, whereas the `this` keyword is not lexically scoped.
 The `this` keyword uses "dynamic scoping", i.e. it's scope is determined on where and how the function call (sayHello in our case) is made.

-In the above snippet, `sayHello('Kenny')` is called in the global scope, therefore Javascript will look for `name` in the global scope.
+In the above snippet, `sayHello('Kenny')` is called in the global scope, therefore JavaScript will look for `name` in the global scope.
 This is called default binding.
 Because we do not have `name` defined anywhere in the global scope, `this.name` holds the value `undefined`, the property `name` is added to the global scope and set to the value `undefined`.
 To prevent JavaScript from creating this global property, you can add 'use strict', this will cause a `TypeError` exception to be thrown when `name` is no found in the global scope instead of creating one.

 The below ascii cast demonstrates default binding: